Tim Yohannan and Jeff Bale at KPFA studio in Berkeley 1982

 amazement as he angrily challenged several skinhead

 thugs.
-Shouting them down, they slowly retreated down
+Shouting them down, they slowly retreated down the

-especially considering he was such a short guy.
+considering he was such a short guy.

-And one more thing: After taking this picture I found out
+And one more thing: After taking this picture I found out how

 Tim was so adamantly against having his picture taken.
+He

-He could put the point on the tip of the spear at times.
+could put the point on the tip of the spear at times.

 I'll never forget his hospitality to my band,